 An introduction to 3D computer design, modeling, textures, and animation through the use of 3D Studio Max software.
 3D models and animations with light, sounds, and textures will be explored.
 Students create character animation, construct set designs, and complete an independent animated project.
 Basic computer skills are assumed.
-(Formerly DAT-187)
+May be taken four times for credit.